Caseware Master Product & Services Agreement

 4. PRIVACY & DATA

 4.1 Protection of Customer Data.
-Caseware will maintain appropriate administrative, physical, and technical safeguards for protection of the security, confidentiality, and integrity of Customer's Confidential Information, including measures designed to protect Confidential Information against accidental or unlawful destruction, loss, alteration, unauthorized disclosure of or access to Confidential Information, including Subscriber Data and Personal Data.
+Caseware will maintain appropriate administrative, physical, and technical safeguards for the protection of the security, confidentiality, and integrity of Customer's Confidential Information, including measures designed to protect Confidential Information against accidental or unlawful destruction, loss, alteration, unauthorized disclosure of or access to Confidential Information, including Subscriber Data and Personal Data.
+All Customer Data, including Subscriber Data and Personal Data, shall be considered Confidential Information under this Agreement and shall be protected in accordance with Sections 4.2 and 4.3 of this Agreement.

 4.2 Protection of Personal Data.
 Caseware will use, process and transmit Customer's Personal Data in accordance with its Privacy Statement.

 4.3 GDPR Compliance.
-To the extent Personal Data belonging to data subjects residing in the EEA is processed by Caseware, the Standard Contractual Clauses ("SCC") attached to the Data Processing Agreement ("DPA") are executed by the Parties.
+To the extent, Personal Data belonging to data subjects residing in the UK or European Economic Area is processed by Caseware, the Standard Contractual Clauses ("SCC") attached to the Data Processing Agreement ("DPA") executed by the Parties.
 The controls and safeguards set out in the DPA will include, but will not be limited to, measures designed to prevent unauthorized access to or disclosure of Subscriber Data, other than by Customer or Permitted Users.

 5.2 Exclusion.
 Confidential Information shall not include information that the Recipient can establish: